Kong/docs.konghq.com/app/_hub/kong-inc/opa/index.md

 ```

-> Please note that it is possible that Consumer and Service resources are not
+> Note that it is possible that Consumer and Service resources are not
 present for any given request in {{site.base_gateway}}.

 ## Expected response from OPA

-Once OPA is done executing policies, the plugin expects the policy evaluation
+After OPA is done executing policies, the plugin expects the policy evaluation
-result in one of the two defined formats: boolean or object.
-Any other format will result in the
+result in one of the defined formats: boolean or object.
+Any other format
-plugin returning a `500 Internal Server Error` to the client.
-If the HTTP status code of the response from OPA is not `200 OK`, then it is
+or a status code other than `200 OK` results in the plugin returning a
-treated as an error, which results in a `500 Internal Server Error` to the client.
+`500 Internal Server Error` to the client.

 ### Boolean result